AxisCommunications/acap3-examples/using-opencv/README.md

 ## Notes

 Proxy settings for the Docker build are taken from the environment variables `http_proxy` and `https_proxy`.
-This can be changed in the `build.sh` script.

 ## License